-A form is a set number of self-defence techniques or basic movements that are practiced in the air predominately without a training partner.
+A form is a set number of self-defense techniques or basic movements that are practiced in the air, this is done predominately without a training partner.
 This can be likened to shadow boxing whereby you are practicing basics whilst striking an imaginary opponent in the air.

 The benefits of training like this are numerous, by practicing a form we learn the basic movement patterns that make up defensive as well as offensive techniques that are used throughout the system of Kenpo.
-Learning this way enables us to internalise those movements into our subconscious mind.
-It is only by repeating a move over and over again that we will start to internalise that move, or movements whereby we will be able to react spontaneously with it in an actual combat situation.
+Learning this way enables us to internalize basic movements into our subconscious mind.
+It is only by repeating a move over and over again that it will be internalized to the point where you do not have to think about it.

-The forms enable us to practice the same principles of technique without the fear of being hit or injured, and should be likened to shadow boxing where you spar in the air with an imaginary opponent and victoriously beat him every time.
+Forms enable the practitioner to practice the same principles of technique without the fear of being hit or injured and should be likened to shadow boxing where you spar in the air with an imaginary opponent and victoriously beat him every time.

 Remember weapons move from their point of origin.
-Because we have no fear of getting injured from a training partner when we practice a form, we are able to place correct emphasis of movement where it should be in the form.
-Timing of your hands and feet should change according to the situation, if for example your opponent is viewed standing upright then greater emphasis may go to increasing your hand speed.
+Because we have no fear of getting injured from a training partner when we practice a form, we can place the correct emphasis of movement where it should be.
+Timing of your hands and feet should change according to the situation if for example your opponent is viewed standing upright then greater emphasis may go to increasing your hand speed.

 If however your opponent is viewed in a prone position, i.e. laying down on his side, then emphasis may go to pinning or restraining them.
-In all of these situations you must have a base system to draw from, by learning forms you are able to alter the base moves to fit each situation accordingly.
+In all of these situations, you must have a base system to draw from, by learning forms you can alter the base moves to fit each situation accordingly.
 Which is why it is important to have an understanding of why you are practicing a form and the application of each technique it contains.

 For most people, the idea of spending many hours on the development of forms has no appeal, as they would much prefer to spend that time sparring or performing drills on the heavy bags.
-If however they were taught the relationship between all these areas of the arts, and that they all reinforce one another then you may be more willing to spend time developing your forms.
+If however they were taught the relationship between all areas of the arts, and that they all reinforce one another then you may be more willing to spend time developing your forms.